Tommy Benchmarks

 };

-// Custom hash function to avoid to use the STL one
+// Custom hash function to avoid using the STL one

 class custom_hash {